1. Blog

 A highly digestible, low-fiber, and low-fat diet is one of the best home remedies for dog scooting affected by diarrhea.
 Since the most common reason for dog scooting is related to your dog’s bowel movements, you may want to take a look at how your dog’s food affects your dog’s poops.

-The Balanced Remedy recipe features simple, low-residue ingredients like ground turkey breast and sushi rice, that are gentle on your dog’s digestive tract.
-Plus, it contains a proprietary nutrient blend to ensure your dog gets all the benefits of a complete and nutritionally balanced meal.
-With all of those ingredients helping to heal your dog’s diarrhea from the inside, they’ll soon have no more reason to scoot.
+The Balanced Remedy recipe features simple ingredients like ground turkey breast and sushi rice that are gentle on your dog’s digestive tract.
+Plus, it contains a proprietary nutrient blend to ensure your dog gets a complete and nutritionally balanced meal.
+With all of those ingredients that help support your dog’s gut from the inside, they may scoot less.

 The next time you catch your furry friend doing the booty scoot on the rug, don’t succumb to shame.
 Instead, use the opportunity to seek out other signs of any underlying issues causing the behavior.
-Once the root cause is identified, you can relieve your dog’s discomfort with help from your veterinarian, a change in your dog’s diet/supplements, and good hygiene/grooming.
+Once the root cause is identified, you can relieve your dog’s discomfort with help from your veterinarian.
+They may suggest a change in your dog’s diet/supplements, and good hygiene/grooming.
 All in good dog health.